Bandaranaike Airport attack: Assault

 Then the remaining six Black Tigers continued to fire machine guns at the hangars, and moved into the international airport, which had only six airmen guarding the entry point from the runway.
-As they crossed the runway, they fired at a parked Sri Lankan Airlines Airbus A330, which was fueled for a flight to Rome departing in the morning.
+As they crossed the runway, they fired at a parked SriLankan Airlines Airbus A330, which was fueled for a flight to Rome departing in the morning.
 The gunfire caused its fuel tanks to leak, and a 40 mm grenade fired by the Tigers caused an explosion, engulfing the A330 in flames.
 A SLAF Regiment group led by Flight Lieutenant Sulochana Manapperuma was able to kill one of the Black Tigers and two more were killed shortly after.
 With the attack moving to BIA, the terminal building was evacuated with staff and passengers fleeing to the Canada Friendship Road.
-Personnel attempted to tow another Sri Lankan Airlines A330 to safety, but a Black Tiger was able to place an explosive charge on the aircraft, destroying it.
+Personnel attempted to tow another SriLankan Airlines A330 to safety, but a Black Tiger was able to place an explosive charge on the aircraft, destroying it.
 The four of them moved to the now empty terminal building and soon occupied it.
 Two remained in the building and another two climbed on to the roof of the terminal building.
 As dawn broke, Army commandos and reinforcements began arriving on the scene and began engaging the remaining attackers holed up in the terminal building.
 One of the attackers detonated explosives strapped to him when cornered by the commandos, while another timebomb was disarmed.
 Fighting continued, with one commando being killed by friendly fire, three airmen being killed and one attacker committing suicide.
-One of the attackers on the roof fired an RPG into a Sri Lankan Airlines Airbus A340 which had landed from Singapore before the attack, busting into flames.
+One of the attackers on the roof fired an RPG into a SriLankan Airlines Airbus A340 which had landed from Singapore before the attack, busting into flames.
 Shortly thereafter the two attackers on the roof were killed.
-Three Sri Lankan Airlines aircraft were damaged, two A320-200s and an A340-300.
+Three SriLankan Airlines aircraft were damaged, two A320-200s and an A340-300.
 With the fighting ended by 8:30 am, Captain Pujitha Jayakody taxied an Airbus A340 away from the burning aircraft.
 All 14 Black Tigers were killed, along with six Sri Lankan air force personnel and one soldier killed by friendly fire.
 Twelve soldiers were injured, along with three Sri Lankan civilians and a Russian engineer.

-Sri Lankan Airlines had a fleet of 12 aircraft at the time of the attacks, so the three Airbus airliners destroyed (two A330-200s and an A340-300) along with three others damaged (two A320-200s and an A340-300) meant that half of the airline's fleet was out of commission.
+SriLankan Airlines had a fleet of 12 aircraft at the time of the attacks, so the three Airbus airliners destroyed (two A330-200s and an A340-300) along with three others damaged (two A320-200s and an A340-300) meant that half of the airline's fleet was out of commission.